Cevian Capital: Investment activity

-On December 16, 2018, ABB relented to pressure from Cevian and agreed to sell its poorly-performing Power Grids unit.
+On 16 December 2018 ABB relented to pressure from Cevian and agreed to sell its poorly-performing Power Grids unit.

 In December 2017 Cevian sold its entire shares (8.2%) in AB Volvo to the Chinese Volvo Cars owner Geely.
 Cevian thus achieved a profit of more than two billion euros.

+In December 2023, the firm acquired a 1.3% investment in UBS worth £1 billion.